Tejas-Panchal/One_Piece_Odoo/README.md

 This project was built as a comprehensive demonstration of modern full-stack web development, covering everything from backend API design and authentication to frontend state management and role-based UI.

-*(Replace the above URL with a real screenshot of your application!)*

 ## Table of Contents

 - [Features](#features)